Skip to main content

 2. Source: Just beneath the description, if it exists, the source of the task is displayed, such as any linked documents or files associated with it.
 This is useful for quickly accessing the necessary resources to complete the task.

-4. History: This section tracks all changes made to the task, including modifications to the due date, status, effort, attachments, description, priority, assignees, and more.
-It provides a chronological overview of the task's history, showing how it evolved and who made each change.
+5. Comments and Activity: This section tracks all changes and comments made by collaborators on the task.
+It includes updates to the due date, status, effort, attachments, description, priority, assignees, and more.

 • For tasks created within Burai, the task can have one of the following statuses: